Yetenol/Setup-Computer/windows/settings.md

 > Open `Additional settings... > Date`
 > - `yyyy-MM-dd ddd` =: Short date
-> - Click `OK` and check if the date format in the System Tray updates
+> - Click `OK` and check that the time in the system tray is updated

 > Open `Administrative` tab
 > - Click `Copy settings...`